TromboneScott/Oscars/README.txt

 4. Add all the nominees under each category in the order you want them (usually alphabetical)
 5. Save in CSV (DOS) format as categories.csv

-Delete these if they exists:
+Delete these if they exist:
 File: categoryMaps.xml
 Folder: category
 Folder: player